dIoMeDs/stegos-website/content/news/2019/08/ama.md

 *Q20: What are the main differences between Stegos and other privacy coins like MITH?
 What are Stegos’ advantages?*

-A: There is a comparison with other privacy in our white paper, You can find it on page 42 in the Chinese white paper https://stegos.com/docs/stegos-whitepaper-zn.pdf and Page 49 in the English white paper https://stegos.com/docs/stegos-whitepaper.pdf
+A: There is a comparison with other privacy in our white paper, You can find it on page 42 in the [Chinese white paper](https://stegos.com/docs/stegos-whitepaper-zn.pdf) and Page 49 in the [English white paper](https://stegos.com/docs/stegos-whitepaper.pdf) .

 *Q21: Do users need to pay STG for each message delivered by stegos?*